anjidurga/SchoolManagementAssesment/README.md

    1. Mysql- 5.7.20
    1. Liferay workspace with Gradle build tool.

-1. Deploy the components
+1. Setup Liferay workspace
-   1. Clone the Liferay workspace from the git location
+   1. Clone the Liferay workspace
    1. Import the LW into LDS or any editor.
    1. Change the server path in gradle.properties.
    1. Run the deploy task.

 1. Deploy the components
-   1. Downlod the jar from folder "Step_1-jars", then copy the jars into deploy folder
+   1. Downlod the jar from folder "Step_1-jars", then copy the jars into "Deploy" folder
-   1. Downlod the jar from folder "Step_2-jars", then copy the jar into deploy folder.
+   1. Downlod the jar from folder "Step_2-jars", then copy the jar into "Deploy" folder.

 1. Liferay admininstration setup.
    1. Login to liferay with admin user.